Belgrade Airport Layover: What to Do With 3, 6, or 12 Hours

 Pre-booked transfer

 If you have onward plans (especially Novi Sad), pre-book.
-Driver waits at arrivals with a sign — no haggling, no waiting in taxi line.
+You'll get clear pickup instructions and your driver's direct number before you land — no haggling, no waiting in taxi line.
+See how it compares on price to a taxi or bus.

 Layover survival tips